 If Google needs to tell you about changes to your account, or if we find suspicious activity, we'll let you know.
-Depending on the info we have from you, we'll get in touch by text, by emailing your main and recovery email addresses, or by doing both.
-These texts and emails are for account security purposes, and we won't send you any advertising emails or spam.
+Depending on the info we have from you, we'll get in touch by text, by emailing your main and recovery email addresses, or by doing both.Alerts for new sign-ins

 To help you stay on top your account's security, Google sends an email when you sign in to an application or device for the first time.

 We might send you an alert for a device that you've signed in from before.
 This can happen if you've recently deleted cookies, updated your browser or an app, or use incognito mode.
 You may also receive the new sign-in alert if you've recently changed the password on your account.

 If you feel like we made a mistake in sending you this alert, please let us know here.

-Ashley is an Accounts expert and the author of this help page.
-Leave her feedback below about how to improve it.
+Nick is an Accounts expert and the author of this help page.
+Leave him feedback below about how to improve it.